-If you run your test with Power Mode and do not configure data injection or macros, Sprinter will still learn all your user actions, which you can include in defects and view in the Storyboard in the test results.
+If you run your test with Power Mode and do not configure data injection or macros, Sprinter continues to learn all your user actions, which you can include in defects or view in the test result's Storyboard.

 Once you configure Power Mode to test an application, Sprinter remembers your settings every time you test that application.

-You decide that the data injection and macro capabilities will be helpful during your run.
-You have several forms that need to be filled out just to get to the main screen you need to test, and it will be useful to have Sprinter fill them in for you.
+You determine that the data injection and macro capabilities can be helpful during your run.
+You have several forms that need to be filled out just to get to the main screen that you need to test.
+It will be useful if Sprinter fills them in for you.
 You can also use macros to run through some of the initial screens in your application for you and get to the area that requires rigorous testing.

 You activate Power Mode by clicking the Power Mode button on the toolbar .

 To use Power Mode, you need to define the application for your test.
-This is the application that you will be testing.
+This is the application that you want to test.
 By defining an application for your test, Sprinter is able to learn the objects and screens in your application in order to work with the Power Mode features described above.